silnrsi/fonts/fonts/sil/scheherazadenew/documentation/source/allah.md

 ---
-title: Scheherazade New - Special rules for rendering Allah
+title: Scheherazade New - Rendering the Allah ligature
-fontversion: 3.300
+fontversion: 4.000
 ---